How To Get Enough Fiber in Summer

 Grill Vegetables

-When the barbecue grill comes out during those hotter months, throwing some veggies on can be just as tasty as those burgers, hot dogs, or steaks.
+When the barbecue grill comes out during those hotter months, some veggies on can be just as tasty as those burgers, hot dogs, or steaks.
 Grilled vegetables can be a great addition to your regular meals.
 They’re full of flavor and provide a lot of interesting textures to any dish.
-Of course, you can grill fruits too.
+Of course, you can grill fruits, too.
 Grilled peaches, pears, even grilled mangos can be tantalizing and delicious.

 If you’re the adventurous type and you want to get crazy with your grilled fruits and veggie options, look for some interesting recipes that spark your interest.
 Some people make salads entirely out of grilled vegetables and a little bit of quinoa or rice.
-Some people make grilled fruit desserts with a light drizzle of honey and some high quality cheeses.
+Others make grilled fruit desserts with a light drizzle of honey and some high quality cheeses.
 The point is, there are thousands of options for you to choose from to give that grill a little more sizzle.

 Get Creative With Summer Salads